Notre-Dame de Paris

-Construction of the cathedral began in 1163 under Bishop Maurice de Sully and was largely completed by 1260, though it was modified in succeeding centuries.
+The construction of the cathedral began in 1163 under Bishop Maurice de Sully and was largely completed by 1260, though it was modified in succeeding centuries.
 In the 1790s, during the French Revolution, Notre-Dame suffered extensive desecration; much of its religious imagery was damaged or destroyed.
-In the 19th century, the coronation of Napoleon I and the funerals of many of the French Republic's presidents took place at the cathedral.

-The 1831 publication of Victor Hugo's novel Notre-Dame de Paris (in English: The Hunchback of Notre-Dame) inspired interest which led to restoration between 1844 and 1864, supervised by Eugène Viollet-le-Duc.
-On August 26, 1944, the Liberation of Paris from German occupation was celebrated in Notre-Dame with the singing of the Magnificat.
-Beginning in 1963, the cathedral's façade was cleaned of centuries of soot and grime.
+In the 19th century, the cathedral hosted the coronation of Napoleon and the funerals of many of the French Republic's presidents.
+The 1831 publication of Victor Hugo's novel Notre-Dame de Paris (English title: The Hunchback of Notre-Dame) inspired interest which led to restoration between 1844 and 1864, supervised by Eugène Viollet-le-Duc.
+On 26 August 1944, the Liberation of Paris from German occupation was celebrated in Notre-Dame with the singing of the Magnificat.
+Beginning in 1963, the cathedral's façade was cleaned of soot and grime.
 Another cleaning and restoration project was carried out between 1991 and 2000.
+A fire in April 2019 caused serious damage, closing the cathedral for extensive and costly repairs; it reopened in December 2024.

-The cathedral is a widely recognized symbol of the city of Paris and the French nation.
+It is a widely recognised symbol of both the city of Paris and the French nation.
 In 1805, it was awarded honorary status as a minor basilica.
-As the cathedral of the archdiocese of Paris, Notre-Dame contains the cathedra of the archbishop of Paris (Laurent Ulrich).

-In the early 21st century, approximately 12 million people visited Notre-Dame annually, making it the most visited monument in Paris.
-The cathedral is renowned for its Lent sermons, a tradition founded in the 1830s by the Dominican Jean-Baptiste Henri Lacordaire.
-In recent years, these sermons have increasingly been given by leading public figures or government-employed academics.
+As the cathedral of the archdiocese of Paris, Notre-Dame contains the cathedra or seat of the archbishop of Paris (currently Laurent Ulrich).
+In the early 21st century, about 12 million people visited Notre-Dame annually, making it the most visited monument in Paris.

+Since 1905, Notre-Dame, like the other cathedrals in France, has been owned by the French government, with the exclusive rights of use granted to the French Roman Catholic Church.
+The French government is responsible for its maintenance.

 Over time, the cathedral has gradually been stripped of many decorations and artworks.
-However, the cathedral still contains several Gothic, Baroque, and 19th-century sculptures, 17th- and early 18th-century altarpieces, and some of the most important relics in Christendom – including the Crown of Thorns, a sliver of the true cross and a nail from the true cross.
+It still contains Gothic, Baroque, and 19th-century sculptures, 17th- and early 18th-century altarpieces, and some of the most important relics in Christendom, including the crown of thorns, and a sliver and nail from the True Cross.